Brown Advisory Novices’ Chase Odds for Cheltenham - September 2025

 • Former winners include top-class horses like Denman and Bob Olinger

 This race often suits horses proven over at least 2m6f and with solid form on soft or heavy ground.
-Strong stayers tend to thrive up Cheltenham’s punishing finish.
+Strong stayers tend to thrive in Cheltenham’s punishing finish.

 Punters looking for Brown Advisory Novices’ Chase betting tips should consider horses that jump well, stay the distance, and have performed in top-level novice races.